Non-uniform Stability of Damped Contraction Semigroups: Preliminaries

-Finally, the following proposition presents some general consequences of resolvent estimates of the form~\eqref{eq:ABBresestimate}.
-The second part in particular shows that the asymptotic rate of resolvent growth is invariant under scaling of the operator $B$.
-Note that the perturbation formula~\eqref{eq:KatoPert} and the resolvent identity imply that the operator $\RB[is]$ has an extension to $X+\ran(B)\subset X_{-1}$.
+The following proposition presents some general consequences of resolvent estimates of the form~\eqref{eq:ABBresestimate}.
+In particular, the last part concerns the effect of scaling the operator $B$ on the resulting resolvent estimate.
+Once again, the composition $(is-A_B)\inv B$ for $s\in\R$ is defined as in Remark~\ref{extension}.
+As noted in Section~\ref{second_order_setup}, the additional assumptions in~(b) are in particular satisfied for the class of second-order systems considered there.